• Skip to primary navigation

 Eggplant Goulash

-Potatoes, bell peppers and tender-melt-in-your-mouth chunks of eggplant are simmered up in a smoky paprika sauce to make this hearty and comforting vegan goulash.
+Potatoes, bell peppers, and tender-melt-in-your-mouth chunks of eggplant are simmered up in a smoky paprika sauce to make this hearty vegan goulash.
+This scrumptious stew is loaded with flavor and really easy to make — perfect for a busy weeknight dinner!

 Course Entree